 Last year, my husband and I did some home improvement projects since our house is getting older.
 We didn't want to borrow for our projects, which cost a little over $10,000.
 The good news was that we didn't have to because we set a goal the year before to save up the money.

-Putting $10,000 into a savings account could provide you with an emergency fund to prepare for unexpected expenses.
+Saving up that much in a single year is definitely an ambitious goal, but it's possible, and it was important to us.
+It may be important to you, too.
+Putting $10,000 into a savings account could become an emergency fund to prepare for unexpected expenses.
 It could help you save for a down payment, allow you to afford a dream vacation, or enable you to make other big purchases like our home improvement undertaking.

-This guide will walk you through the process, from assessing your current financial situation to creating a saving strategy that can make your dreams a reality.
+To save $10,000 in a year, you'll need to set a clear goal, break big goals into smaller ones, and keep track of your progress.
+This guide will walk you through the process, from assessing your current financial situation to creating a saving strategy to make your dreams a reality.

 When you're setting an ambitious goal, it's important to know where your starting line is so you'll know how far you have to go.